Quickly relieves gastrointestinal disorders by accelerating the natural healing process.

 When added to standard therapy, Vivera does not provide additional benefits compared to standard treatment alone.

 Vivera is safe in immunocompetent hosts in an outpatient setting.

 However, administration of Vivera to immunocompromised, chronically ill, hospitalized patients with gastrointestinal disorders and indwelling catheters may predispose them to probiotic sepsis.

 Specifically, in gastrointestinal disorders where intestinal permeability and intestinal immunity can be compromised, adding Vivera can increase the translocation of bacteria in the bloodstream.

-Until further studies are available on the safety of probiotics in hospitalized patients, we caution their use in this context.
+Until further studies on the safety of probiotics in hospitalized patients, we caution against their use in this context.